stevanStevic/UDP-Over-Multiple-Simultaneous-Interfaces/README.md

 ## Introduction

-A demonstration of custom UDP based protocol that uses two interfaces (Wifi and ethernet) to transfer any kind of files between two users.
+A demonstration of custom, __secure UDP based protocol__ that uses two interfaces (Wifi and ethernet) to transfer any kind of files between two users.
 Actual data transfer is concurent and it is based on data race.
 Sender parses file and sends those parsed pieces to reciever, who reconsturcts file from recieved segements.
 Both, sender and reciever have buffer in which they store file parts (sender gets file parts from segmenter, and reciever gets file parts from captured packets and asembler combines them into a single file).
-Whole protocl is based on pcap library.
+Whole protocol is based on usage __pcap library__.
 Read [**this**](https://en.wikipedia.org/wiki/Pcap) to get familiar with topic.
-Also this protocol is reliable, which means transfer will continue even if one of two interfaces goes down for any reason.
+Also this protocol is __reliable__, which means transfer will continue even if one of two interfaces goes down for any reason.
 If interface that went down, comes back online, this protocol will continue using that interface.

 ## Usage

-###Starting the reciever
+### Starting the reciever

 Reciever listens on device available devices (eth, wlan) and will start recieving packets, only from defined ports (27015, 27016) which are chosen durning develpoment.
 When senders starts the transfer, reciever will recognize this and will start with file recieving and assembly.
+Each time reciver successfully recives a packet he will send acknowledgement to sender.

 Here is an example of starting the reciever from the top directory: